 Culture+Context is a cross-disciplinary subject providing an insightful approach to critical understandings and contemporary interpretations of design.
 Students will acquire thorough knowledge of key historical and theoretical approaches in design, and will examine their impact on visual culture.
 Culture+Context explores the relationship between design and related disciplines by requiring students to select a minor subject outside the Design disciplines from a diverse range including Psychology, Cultural Anthropology, Marketing, Maori Studies, Pacific Studies, Film and Media Studies.

 Working in a stimulating environment at Victoria’s School of Design, you will have the opportunity to design objects within a critical and theoretical framework.
 In our rapidly changing society, employers value the innovation and experience of our graduates from the Culture+Context specialisation.

 Culture+Context is a specialisation in the Bachelor of Design Innovation (BDI) degree.
 Specialisations within the BDI degree include Cultures of Making, Service Design, and Speculative Design.
 The undergraduate programme leads into a two-year Master of Design Innovation (MDI) for those seeking a professional qualification in areas wider than traditional design disciplines.

-For more detailed information on the School of Design and its programmes, see School of Design.
+For more detailed information on the School of Design and its programmes, see the School of Design website.

 Useful background subjects are creative subjects such as Graphics, Technology, Art or Design and essay-based subjects, such as English, History, Art History, Classics, Geography or Economics.

 If you have completed any study previously at another tertiary institute you may be eligible for some transferred credit towards your Victoria University qualification.
 Please check with the Faculty Office if you think this applies to you.

 The BDI in Culture+Context is a three-year undergraduate degree consisting of 360 points and is structured in two parts.
 Culture+Context students must include a minor in a non-design subject.

 Part 1 is the first year of the Design Innovation programme (120 points).
 This year you take the courses alongside students in Industrial Design and Media Design programmes, as well as courses taught in other facilities.